Should we get a pair of orthotics? No, we shouldn't really get them "just because".

 2- what they found when they assessed you and

-For example, Langer, are used by medical professionals to supply them with orthotics that are pre-made and can be adjusted to the patient's needs.
-Where as Dr Scholls Footcare can be accessed by the general public in various department stores.
+For example, Langer, are used by medical professionals to supply them with orthotics that are made to a prescription and can be adjusted to the patient's needs.
+Where as Dr Scholls Footcare can be accessed by the general public in various department stores (like the picture above, from Dr Scholl).

 Usually though.
 If you have a problem or a concern then it is always wise to see a Chiropodist/ Podiatrist to check your feet over.